A dormant company is just a standard limited company that doesn’t trade and has no accounting transactions.

 For example, you may have been running a successful company but are moving overseas for a few years.
 In this instance, you might want to keep your company going so you can restart it when you return to the UK.

-The main drawback of keeping your company going is that limited companies are required to file full company accounts to Companies House every year and the cost of paying an accountant to produce and submit these accounts will be significant.
+The main drawback of keeping your company going is that limited companies are required to file full company accounts to Companies House every year.
+The cost of paying an accountant to produce and submit these accounts can be significant.

 Your accountant will advise you on precisely how to make your company dormant.